transdigiware/blockchain/howto/ibp-console-build-network.md

 However, just as with the peer, before we can create an ordering service, we need to create a CA to supply the identities and the MSP of our ordering service organization.

-Watch the following video to learn about the process to create the ordering service's organization and the ordering service (for video tutorials on how how to create a peer and a channel, see [video series](https://developer.ibm.com/series/ibm-blockchain-platform-console-video-series/){: external}):
+Watch the following video to learn about the process to create the ordering service's organization and the ordering service (for video tutorials on how how to create a peer and a channel, see [video series](https://developer.ibm.com/series/ibm-blockchain-platform-console-video-series/){: external}:

 <p>
   <div class="embed-responsive embed-responsive-16by9" data-hd-video="video">